tommasosansone91/my_custom_ansible_modules/README.md

 create a new directory called `library`,<br>
 and place the custom modules inside it.

-## How to write the task to call the custom modules
+## How to write the tasks

-Every module has at its top some comments indicating how to write the task that usaes that module.
+Every module has at its top some comments indicating how to write the task that uses that module.

 ### ansible_custom_module__delete_rows_from_csv.py
 has a bug and must be fixed. maybe is related to the delimiter